Katherine Brown, Early Learner Piano founder

 about katherine...

-Born in Seattle to a musical family, Katherine began playing piano before Kindergarden.
-Imprinted by 9 years as a Suzuki parent to her own 3 children, she began teacher training with master teacher Caroline Fraser.
-Katherine has taught piano, music reading and group music theory curricula from 2012-to the present in Berkeley, California.
-Her students participate in the Bay Area Suzuki Piano Graduation Program.
+Born in Seattle to a musical family, Katherine began playing piano before kindergarden.
+Imprinted by 9 years as a Suzuki parent, she began teacher training with master teacher Caroline Fraser at the HNU Suzuki Institute in 2010.
+Teaching piano, music reading and music theory in Berkeley, California, Katherine deliberately keeps her studio “small” at 12-16 students.
+All participate in recitals, group classes as well as weekly private lessons.
+Parents attend all lessons and recitals.

 A part of Clarice Leite's Piedmont/Oakland studio in the 90s, Katherine studied the Suzuki approach alongside her children.
-Continued studies with Caroline Fraser (Seattle Suzuki Summer Institute) and Rebecca Boblak keep her curious and learning.
-She earned her undergraduate degree from Stanford studying Journalism and Political Science.
+Her continued studies with Caroline Fraser and Rebecca Boblak support the studio’s growth and larger recital and performance opportunities.

 Why Katherine chose to teach Suzuki:

 "Most people have a set notion of inborn talent or ability -- this misconception is a delight to change.
-All children can develop ability or talent with the right environment."
+I know every child can become a musician."

-"Music is our human language - a tonic for our times: for patience, calm, unwinding, intellectual challenge, entertainment and shared laughter.
-It’s a joy to work with children and their parents to help the students reach their highest musical development."
+"Music is our human language - a tonic for our times: for patience, resilience, unplugging, intellectual challenge, entertainment and shared laughter.
+I love working with children and their parents to help them reach their highest musical development."